Innovations Journals Policies and Processes

 - If the Contribution was prepared as part of the Contributor’s official duties under a government contract or grant for the United States, United Kingdom, Canada, or Australia, then this work is within the public domain and no copyrights may be owned by the author or publisher.
 The respective government may reproduce, without charge, all portions of the article, and may authorize others to do so for official government purposes.
 Copyright assignment applies only to the extent allowable by law.

 Permission to use Innovations Journals Content

-For commercial reuse- Permission is required to reprint or modify material published in the Innovations Journals, and a fee may be charged, unless the content is published under the CC BY license.
+For commercial reuse - Permission is required to reuse or modify material published in the Innovations Journals under the CC BY-NC-ND license.
 In general, commercial use is "primarily intended for or directed toward commercial advantage or monetary compensation."
 Read more at https://creativecommons.org/faq/#does-my-use-violate-the-noncommercial-clause-of-the-licenses.

 All permission requests should be directed to the Publishing Manager: email@example.com.